IHE/RAD.IRA/input/pagecontent/volume-1.md

 ##### 1:XX.1.1.1.2 Event Producing Requirements

+If the Image Display accepted an event initially (i.e. returning `202` Accepted) and later decided to refuse the context or failed to process the event, then it shall send a `syncerror` event back to the Hub using Notify Error [RAD-X11](rad-x11.html).

 If the Image Display is grouped with a Content Creator to publish additional content events to a reporting session, then it shall publish events using at least one FHIR resource.
 The Image Display is highly recommended to publish events using one or more of the following FHIR resources that are expected to be useful in reporting:

 - `Patient`: patient in the anchor context